 • Besides counselling, I am also a certified life cycle celebrant and ritual and ceremony facilitator - what the heck is that you ask?

 • I feel most alive in the act of creative self-expression, whether through art, craft, writing, music, dance, design, cooking, ritual & ceremony or facilitation.
+Most recently I’ve been developing my skills as a potter!

 • I regularly and shamelessly hug actual trees.